Factor maps for automorphism groups via Cayley diagrams: Examples

 Consider the groups and Note that $\Delta$ is the semidirect product $C_2^{*3}\rtimes C_3$, where $C_2$ acts on $C_3$ by inversion, and $\cay(\Gamma, E)\cong \cay(\Delta, F)$.

 \begin{thm} $\cay(\Gamma, E)$ admits a $\Gamma$-\fiid 3-coloring. \end{thm} \begin{proof} As in \cite{felix} it suffices to find a measurable independent set $A$ which intersects each $C_3$ orbit in $[0,1]^\Gamma$.
-Then we can have a 3-coloring of the shift graph given by $c(v)=\min\{i: b^i\cdot x\in A\}$.
+Then we can have a 3-coloring of the shift graph given by $c(v)={\min\{i: b^i\cdot x\in A\}}$.
 We construct such an $A$ by an augmenting chain argument.

 Any independent set meets each $C_3$ orbit at most once.
-And if an indepdendent set cannot be extended to meet a $C_3$ then is must meet each of the three adjacent orbits.
-If we have any two such missing orbits, we can augment $A$ along the path between them as follows.
+And if an indepdendent set cannot be extended to meet a $C_3$ orbit then is must meet each of the three adjacent orbits.
+If we have any two such missing orbits in the same component, we can augment $A$ along the path between them as follows.

 Given an independent set $A$, say that $x,v_1,...,v_n,y$ is an augmenting chain of length $n$ for $A$ if $x$ and $v_1$ are neighbours, $v_n$ and $y$ are neighbours, $x,y\not\in A$, $v_i\in A$, and $C_3\cdot x,C_3\cdot v_1,..., C_3\cdot y $ is a simple path in $G/C_3.$